mjawaids/pie-shop/readme.md

 # HTML and CSS Fundamentals

+>Check the branches for different versions developed using different approaches.

 ## Setup

 If you installed git you can clone the code to your machine, or download a ZIP of all the files directly.